annaesvensson/yellow-googlemap/README.md

 `Width` = map width, pixel or percent
 `Height` = map height, pixel or percent

+You should know that the service provider collects personal data and uses cookies.

 ## Examples

 Embedding a map, different addresses: